HaimengBai/431slides/class_21/README.md

 3. The Projects
      - By now, you've completed Tasks A-C.
-            - Actually, as things stand, everyone's completed A, B and the Survey, but one person hasn't finished the Task C Word document, and I am still reviewing the rest of them.
+            - Actually, as things stand, everyone's completed A, B and the Survey, but one person hasn't finished the Task C Word document.
+I am still reviewing those materials.
+We have *n* = 50 respondents to the Survey.
      - [Task D](https://github.com/THOMASELOVE/431project/tree/master/TaskD) is due via email to Dr. Love noon Monday, **2017-11-20**.
-        - Many of you could do this task **right now** to get ahead of things a bit.
         - If you're working with NHANES data, I want to know what tables you used, and I want your cleaned tidied data set, but I don't need the raw pulls.

 4. Upcoming non-project Deliverables